 Obtain & Administer Measures

-PDFs of Neuro-QoL measures need no preparation, are “respondent ready” and available for free.
+PDFs of Neuro-QoLTM measures in English need no preparation, are “respondent ready,” and are available for free for paper administration.

 - Use Search & View Measures to find the Neuro-QoL measure you want and download that specific PDF.

 Neuro-QoL measures are available for digital administration.
 Computer adaptive tests (CATs) require computer administration.
 Neuro-QoL CATs and short forms are available in:

 - REDCap: a secure web application for building and managing online surveys.
 Learn more>>

 - Assessment Center Application Programming Interface (API): an API connects your administration platform with the full library of Neuro-QoL measures, including CATs.
 Learn more>>